huBioinfo/CytoCommunity/README.md

   5. Step4: Visualization of the result of clustering in 4.

-### Unsupervised learning
+### Unsupervised CytoCommunity

-The input data of the unsupervised learning part of the CytoCommunity algorithm is for MERFISH Brain KNN graph, including cell type label, coordinates, edge index, gragh index and node attributes, which are all text files in the folder "MERFISH_Brain_KNNgraph_Input".
+The input data of the unsupervised learning part of the CytoCommunity algorithm is for MERFISH Brain KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index and node attributes of cells, seen in the folder "MERFISH_Brain_KNNgraph_Input".

 1. Step0_Construct_KNNgraph.py